 (#1116)The time range field is the range used by the stations to determine a random delay added to the EDP Epoch reference start time.

-The Epoch Sequence Duration field indicates the number of EDP Epochs, in the sequence, left to run, after the current epoch finishes.
+The Epochs Remaining (#1027) field indicates the number of EDP Epochs left in the sequence (#1258) after the current epoch finishes, except 255, which means that the sequence duration is unlimited (#1258).
 The length of the Epoch Sequence Duration field is 1 octet.
-The settings of the value in the Epoch Sequence Duration field are defined in Table 9-401ag (Epoch Sequence Duration field values).